MatthiasNickles/diff-SAT/README.md

 - For using First-Order Logic (FOL) syntax (under stable model semantics) with delSAT, preprocess your first-order formulas using a tool such as [fol2asp](https://github.com/MatthiasNickles/fol2asp) or [F2LP](http://reasoning.eas.asu.edu/f2lp/).

-- delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models or an optimality ranking of individual models (soft constraints might be supported in a future version).
+- delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models or an optimality ranking of individual models (these problem categories might be supported in a future version).

 - In the case where the costs express probabilities of propositional variables (or, by straightforward extension, formulas, as in PSAT), the input to delSAT is similar to the normal representation format used for PSAT (probabilistic satisfiability problem) instances,